 The State has obtained long-term financing in the form of voter-approved General Obligation debt (voter-approved debt) and other obligations that are authorized by legislation but not approved by the voters (non-voter-approved debt), including contractual obligations where the State's legal obligation to make payments is subject to and paid from annual appropriations made by the Legislature.
 Installation commitments and mortgage loan commitments, which represent \$216 million as of March 31, 2023, do not require legislative or voter approval.
 Other obligations include certain bonds issued through State public authorities and certificates of participation.
 The State administers its long-term financing needs as a single portfolio of State-supported debt that includes general obligation bonds and other obligations of both its governmental activities and business-type activities.
 Most of the debt reported under business-type activities, all of which was issued for capital assets used in those activities, is supported by payments from resources generated by the State's governmental activities-thus it is not expected to be directly repaid from resources generated by business-type activities.
-The State Finance Law allows the bonded portion of this single combined debt portfolio, which includes debt reported in both governmental and business-type activities, to include debt instruments which result in a net variable rate exposure in an amount that does not exceed 15 percent of total outstanding State-supported debt, and interest rate exchange agreements (swaps) that do not exceed 15 percent of total outstanding.
+The State Finance Law allows the bonded portion of this single combined debt portfolio, which includes debt reported in both governmental and business-type activities, to include debt instruments which result in a net variable rate exposure in an amount that does not exceed 15 percent of total outstanding State-supported debt.
+As of March 31, 2023, there are no swap agreements outstanding.